 - The height of the proposed Dormer extension will exceed the height of the existing roof.

 - The materials you plan to use in the construction of your loft conversion are not in keeping with the appearance of the existing house.

 - The loft conversion includes side facing windows overlooking neighbouring properties.
-To fall within the conditions of permitted development, any side facing windows must be obscured glass, and only able to open at a height of 1.7 metres above the floor of loft room.
+To fall within the conditions of permitted development, any side-facing windows must be obscured glass, and only able to open at a height of 1.7 metres above the floor of the loft room.

 - Bats are using the building.
 As a protected species, a licence is required to carry out work on any building which may disturb or affect the bats’ welfare.

-Q: Do Building Regulations Apply to a Dormer Loft Conversion?
+Do building regulations apply to a Dormer Loft Conversion?